Andrew P. Ordon: Career

 Ordon is the founder of the plastic surgery institute, Beverly Hills and Rancho Mirage, California and Dubai.

 Ordon is a diplomate of the American Board of Plastic Surgery, the American Board of Otolaryngology, the American Board of Cosmetic Surgery and the National Board of Medical Examiners.
 Ordon is affiliated with Cedars-Sinai Medical Center in Los Angeles and Eisenhower Medical Center in Rancho Mirage, California.
 He currently practices in Beverly Hills and Rancho Mirage, California.

 Ordon formerly served as an assistant clinical professor of plastic surgery at the David Geffen School of Medicine at UCLA in Los Angeles.
 Currently, he is serving as an Associate Professor of Surgery and Co-Director of the Aesthetic Surgery Fellowship at the Keck School of Medicine of USC.
 He previously held faculty positions at the University of Connecticut Health Center and the New York Medical College.

 He is also the founding Partner of LASER AWAY INC, an aesthetic medical spa chain.
 He is also the President of Los Angeles Society of Plastic Surgeons, and their Board of Directors.

 He has been spokesman of beauty products such as Crepe Erase Skincare, Wonder Bra, Fill and Freeze Skincare and Brazilian Butt by Beach Body.

 Ordon has appeared in media outlets, including magazines such as Harper’s Bazaar Arabia and NewBeauty, where he shares his insights on the latest trends in cosmetic surgery.
+In his interviews, Ordon has often discussed how beauty ideals are shaped by both personal perception and societal influences, including the role of social media and celebrities like Kylie Jenner in shaping beauty trends.
+He has also emphasized the significance of self-care, including early use of Botox and regular sunscreen application, to maintain a youthful appearance over time.

 Ordon at The Doctors backstage Paramount Studios.